Lunatheblackmeow/Marked/index.md

 ## Currently

-About to finish my diploma in web and programming, Enrolled in an Specialist Diploma in Full Stack Development
+About to finish my diploma in web and programming, Enrolled in an Specialist Diploma in Full Stack Development.

 ### Specialized in